 Official sites date this hotel to the 1930s but one can see from the early pictures that it was more likely to have been built around late 1890s – early 1900s as it is in the same style and structure of other hotels in the area with verified dates.
 The original building no longer exists.

-This is pure speculation, but the oldest listed plan I have access to is from 1892.
-It’s a residence for S. Sacke on the corner of Wolmarans and Loveday Street designed by Harry Clayton.
-In 1939, on the same stand, a block of residential flats was built for owners Leeds Buildings LTD. Right now it’s an open piece of land with the flats having been demolished at some point.
-The building next to it still exists.
+The residence for S. Sacke on the corner of Wolmarans and Loveday Street designed by Harry Clayton in 1892.
+In 1939, on the same stand, a block of residential flats was built for owners Leeds Buildings LTD. Today, it’s an open piece of land with the flats having been demolished at some point.

 On the corner of Wolmarans and Harrison Street is 1896 Geldenhuys Building which is now known as Akhalwayas 2005 Building.
 The bottom floor used to be occupied by Corbett Bros.
 Family Grocers.
 The top floor was presumably flats.
 The pictures below show a then and now comparison.
 Note how the ornate 1st floor veranda is no longer there.
-The empty piece of land behind it was the site of the Sacke residence mentioned above would have been to the left.
+The Sacke residence mentioned above would have been to the left.

 There are two lodges I found attributed to Braamfontein: Scotia Masonic Hall is listed as being in Braamfontein and was one of the meeting places of Richmond Lodge (1904).
 Clifton Lodge met at Clifton (?) in Braamfontein amongst others like the Masonic Temple in Plein Street and the Freemason’s Hall in Parktown.
 Perhaps Clifton & Scotia Masonic Hall was the same temple used by both lodges.
 I’ve yet to find any pictures for this building but the plans below will give some indication.